Limitless-Dreamer/themetalogician/Answering-the-Major-Philosophical-Questions-Q&A-1.md

      - The more you are bound in the 3 unwholesome roots of temptation, repulsion and delusion the more your reality is determined.
 Your future can be determined through calculation.

-     - The more you reduce the the 3 unwholesome roots and cultivate the the 3 wholesome roots i.e. Satisfaction, Loving-Kindness, Clarity the more ==Free Will== you will have.
+     - The more you reduce the the 3 unwholesome roots and cultivate the the 3 wholesome roots i.e. Satisfaction, Loving-Kindness, Clarity the more Free Will you will have.
 Your future cannot be determined through calculation.

 --------------